Cam Reddish: Portland Trail Blazers (2023)

 On February 9, 2023, Reddish was traded to the Portland Trail Blazers in a four-team trade involving the Charlotte Hornets and Philadelphia 76ers.
 He made his Trail Blazers debut the next day, recording 11 points, two rebounds and two assists in a 138–129 loss to the Oklahoma City Thunder.

 Los Angeles Lakers (2023–2025)

 On July 6, 2023, Reddish signed with the Los Angeles Lakers.
 On December 9, Reddish and the Lakers won the inaugural season of the NBA In-Season Tournament.

 On February 6, 2025, Reddish and Dalton Knecht were traded to the Charlotte Hornets in exchange for Mark Williams.
-However, just two days later on February 8, it was reported that the trade had been rescinded after the Hornets failed to meet part of the deal.
+However, just two days later on February 8, it was reported that the trade had been rescinded after Williams did not pass a physical.
 He made 33 appearances (8 starts) for Los Angeles during the 2024–25 NBA season, averaging 3.2 points, 2.0 rebounds, and 0.7 assists.
 On March 27, the Lakers announced that they had waived Reddish.

-Šiauliai (2025–present)
+Šiauliai (2025)

 On September 10, 2025, Reddish signed with Šiauliai of the Lithuanian Basketball League (LKL).
+On December 6, Reddish left Šiauliai by a mutual agreement, and returned to the U.S. for personal reasons.

+Los Angeles Clippers (2026)

+On January 21, 2026, Reddish was assigned to the Austin Spurs of the NBA G League; he was subsequently traded to the Los Angeles Clippers in exchange for the team's first-round pick in the 2027 NBA G League draft.